cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 .. note::

-    If you are taking part in the nlds beta testing program, you will also need to specify a url with the -u switch and turn off ssl verification with the -k flag, so your init command will look a bit like this:
+    If you are taking part in the NLDS beta testing program, you will also need to specify a URL with the ``-u`` switch and turn off SSL verification with the ``-k`` flag, so your init command will look a bit like this:

     .. code-block:: bash

         > nlds init -u {{ nlds-testing-url }} -k

-    but with the ``{{ nlds-testing-url }}`` replaced with the url provided to you by in the invitation email.
+    but with the ``{{ nlds-testing-url }}`` replaced with the URL provided to you by in the invitation email.

 3. Edit the file at ``<your home directory>/.nlds-config`` to add some extra information.
 The file looks like this: